fushizhe/rulesetwiki/README.md

 <div id="multi4"></div>

 #### Use non-compatible ways to play audio or videos (Flash etc.)
-There are some platforms that doesn't support some ways to play audio or videos,or it is impossible for the platform to install FLash plugin.
+There are some platforms that doesn't support some ways to play audio or videos,or it is impossible for the platform to install Flash plugin.
 For example, Iphone and Ipad don't support Flash:

 ```html
 <!-- Iphone and Ipad don't support Flash -->